 The BCNY Officers

-President: Rev. Doyeon Park is a Kyomunim, meaning one who devotes oneself to teach Buddha dharma in the Won Buddhist tradition.
+President: Rev. Doyeon Park is a Gyomunim, meaning one who devotes oneself to teach Buddha dharma in the Won Buddhist tradition.
 She has served as a minister of the Manhattan Won Buddhist Temple and a representative of Won Buddhism to the United Nations since 2008.
 Also, she is the Buddhist chaplain at Columbia University and New York University, and the co-chair of the Committee of Religious NGOs at the United Nations.

 Vice President: Rev. James A. Lynch, Jr. is a Dharma Teacher as authorized by the lay Buddhist Organization Rissho Kosei Kai.
 He is an official representative for Rissho Kosei Kai to the United Nations.
 James sits on the Board of Religions for Peace USA, and is a Trustee to the prestigious international Parliament of World Religions.
 James is a tenured professor and Chairman of the Business Management Department in the Koppelman School of Business located at Brooklyn College, where he teaches Workplace Happiness and Spirituality.